 When the Temperatures Rise, Find Relief by the Shore

 With all of the green lawns, paved streets and endless strip malls that cover the city of Los Angeles, sometimes we forget that LA is actually a desert.
 And, like most deserts, LA can have incredibly high temperatures that reach way above the 100 degree mark.
 Cases of sunstroke and heatstroke are not uncommon, and not just amongst the elderly population.
 When temperatures rise above normal, try to make your way West if at all possible for one of the smartest, cool things to do in LA.
+When the afternoon boils, maybe it’s time to take in a museum.
+LA happens to have some of the best in the country.
 Since the average temperatures along the coast can be 10-20 degrees cooler, you’ll be glad you did.

 Avoid the Crowds with These Cool Things to Do in LA